fr / en

 Lecture / performance

-Festival Les Urbaines
+> Festival Les Urbaines

-, Lausanne, december 2013
+, Lausanne, December 2013

-, Piano Nobile, Geneva, february 2014
+> .perf 2014, Piano Nobile, Geneva, February 2014

-for the Festival d'histoire de l'art, may 2014
+> Festival d'histoire de l'art, curated by CCS Paris, May 2014

 The painting has also known a particularly troubled fate: re-appropriated by editorial cartoonists after May 68, stolen by a founder of French revolutionary group Action Directe in 1979, and probably concealing one of the major visual enigma of its time…